-John Calipari Rumors: Kentucky Offers 'Lifetime Contract' amid UCLA Interest

-John Calipari Rumors: Kentucky Offers 'Lifetime Contract' amid UCLA InterestApril 1, 2019
+John Calipari Agrees to New Kentucky Contract to Cover Rest of Career

+Kentucky and head coach John Calipari have agreed to a new long-term contract on Monday that will ensure he finishes his coaching career in Lexington.

+"It has nothing to do with the other stuff...people call every year," said Calipari on his radio show.
+"They presented it to me and I appreciate it."

-Kentucky has reportedly offered head coach John Calipari the equivalent of a lifetime contract in response to UCLA's offer of a six-year, $48 million deal, according to Seth Davis of The Athletic.
+This comes in response to UCLA's offer of a six-year, $48 million deal, according to Seth Davis of The Athletic.

-The new contract would include a 10-year deal as Kentucky's head coach plus the opportunity to serve as a "paid ambassador" after his retirement.
+The new contract will include a 10-year deal as Kentucky's head coach plus the opportunity to serve as a "paid ambassador" after his retirement, per Davis.

 Calipari is already the highest-paid coach in college basketball, reportedly making $9.2 million this season, and his current contract runs through 2024.
 However, the newest deal could give him even more security beyond his coaching days.